 Back in 2011 the Corn Refiners’ Association asked the FDA for permission to change the name of high fructose corn syrup (HFCS) to corn sugar.
 I say, ditch the sugar – not necessarily the fructose.

-I was LMAO back in 2011 when Western Sugar Cooperative, Michigan Sugar Co. and C&H Sugar Company Inc. filed a lawsuit against several corn processors and their lobbying group because the Corn Refiners’ Association has asked the FDA for permission to change the name of HFCS to corn sugar — a reversal of one hand washing the other to one hand slapping the other so to speak.
+I was LMAO back in 2011 when Western Sugar Cooperative, Michigan Sugar Co. and C&H Sugar Company Inc. filed a lawsuit against several corn processors and their lobbying group because of the request for the name change – a reversal from one hand washing the other– to one hand slapping the other, so to speak.

 The Corn Refiners’ Association were clearly trying to find a new way to market an old product that had been experiencing declining sales, in order to fool the public.
 This, in the face of serious concerns by scientists and consumers about the health and environmental impacts of sugar in general and HFCS in particular.

 President of the Corn Refiners Association, Audrae Erickson, stated, “sugar is sugar, high-fructose corn syrup and sugar are nutritionally and metabolically equivalent … the name ‘corn sugar’ more accurately describes this sweetener and helps clarify food product labeling for manufacturers and consumers alike.”

 In the face of research showing just the opposite, who was she kidding?
 When there are billions of dollars at stake, of course you will hear such rhetoric.
 Their defense — that HFCS makes many healthy foods palatable and affordable — is ridiculous when you realize that they are claiming that sugary (or in this case, syrupy) cereals, sodas, breads and cakes are healthy.